soulstenance/spgu/FAQ.md

 #### Is it safe?
 While you should **not** trust any random executable you download off the internet, you don't have to in this case.
 You can review the source code yourself if you wish.

 As an additional measure, all commits, tags, and releases from v0.1.1 and onward will be signed with my official signing key.
-To check a signature, you can download my public key from keys.openpgp.org by searching for soulstenance.e2pisATslmail.me and verifying my fingerprint '7647635565F349C740B589EEC2D7FEF79A7901B1'.
+To check a signature, see the instructions on my profile.

 #### Why did you make it?
 I primarily made it for my own personal use and to learn shell scripting.
 I made it opensource and public, in the hopes that other curious souls out there may hopefully find some enjoyment and/or usefulness from it.
 As the name suggests, while this app is *pretty good* at what it does, there are almost certainly better options out there!